ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.8.0

+Voting stuff!
+This update adds the ability for someone to vote on a ballot through this app.

+* src/app/app-routing.module.ts - Registered new ballot page
+* src/app/components/ballot-item/ - New Component
+* src/app/components/ballot/ - New Component
+* src/app/components/components.module.ts - Registered new components
+* src/app/models/vote/ - New Models section
+* src/app/pages/ballot/ - New Page
+* src/app/services/requests/voting/ - New Requests group

 ## 0.7.0

 Massive update!
 Not only does this add a ton of new features, but it also fixes a number of issues with ionicon and misceallanous pieces.
 To finish this update, make the following changes.